By Bertil Hjert, author of the Panic Goodbye program

 For many people, finding an outlet where you are free from worry is a great way to find some respite from the stress.
-Find time in your day to do something you enjoy.

 Do you have a hobby you enjoy or an interest you would like to pursue but you haven’t devoted sufficient time to it?